 - Unprocessed - Every new submission starts in this state.
 The review process has not begun.

 - In Review - You have started to look at the submission, but no decision has been made yet.
-This stage may include communications with the applicant, internal discussions, external validation, and confirming any verifiable fields.
+This stage may include communications with the applicant, internal discussions, external validation or any other requirements your workflow requires.

 - Paid and Distributed - The payment, sponsorship or in-kind support was delivered to the applicant.
-The applicant will receive a notification.
+Fields marked as 'Requires confirmation on state change' will be presented to you to verify and edit (if desired) when marking as paid.
+By default, the applicant will receive a notification but this can be skipped.

 - Declined - The submission has been declined.
-The applicant will receive a notification.
+The applicant will receive a notification by default.

 - Archived - The submission was invalid, a mistake or inappropriate in some way.
 Setting the state to archived will remove the submission data from any dashboards and also from most reports.
 This state is NOT for long-term storage of older submissions.

-In the Current State column, you will see these icons next to submissions:
+In the Current State column, you may see icons next to submissions.
+The following list shows all of the icons and their meaning:

-- The chat icon indicates a note has been added by an administrator.
+- The chat icon indicates an Administrator Note has been added to the submission by another administrator or reviewer on your team.

 Along with the ability to change the state of a submission, there are a number of tools available to you to interact with the submission as well as the applicant.